zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 that prevents a task from monopolizing the CPU when other tasks of the same priority are ready to execute.

-The scheduler divides time into a series of *time slices*, whose size is measured in system clock ticks.
-The time slice size is specified by the :option:`TIMESLICE_SIZE` configuration option, but this size can also be changed dynamically while the application is running.
+The scheduler divides time into a series of *time slices*, where slices are measured in system clock ticks.
+The time slice size is specified with the :option:`TIMESLICE_SIZE` configuration option, but this size can also be changed dynamically, while the application is running.

-At the end of every time slice the scheduler implicitly invokes :c:func:`task_yield()` on behalf of the current task, thereby giving all other tasks of that priority the opportunity to execute before the current task can once again be scheduled.
-If one or more equal priority tasks are ready to execute, the current task is preempted to allow those tasks to execute.
-If no equal priority tasks are ready to execute, the current task remains the current task, and continues to execute.
+At the end of every time slice, the scheduler implicitly invokes :c:func:`task_yield()` on behalf of the current task; this gives any other task of that priority the opportunity to execute before the current task can once again be scheduled.
+If one or more equal-priority tasks are ready to execute, the current task is preempted to allow those tasks to execute.
+If no tasks of equal priority are ready to execute, the current task remains the current task, and it continues to execute.

-Tasks having a priority higher than that specified by the :option:`TIMESLICE_PRIORITY` configuration option are exempt from time slicing, and are never preempted by a task of equal priority.
+Tasks with a priority higher than that specified by the :option:`TIMESLICE_PRIORITY` configuration option are exempt from time slicing, and are never preempted by a task of equal priority.
 This capability allows an application to use time slicing only for lower